craigschlegel/registrations-for-the-events-calendar/readme.txt

 = Can I limit the number of registrations for an event? =

 Yes.
-You can set up the maximum number of registrants on the "Form" tab or set this for each event individually.
+You can set up the maximum number of registrations on the "Form" tab or set this for each event individually.

 = Can I add more fields to the form? =

+Yes.
+There is a button to add custom text input fields on the "Form" tab.

+= I'm not receiving a notification email or attendees are not receiving  =

 Yes.
 There is a button to add custom text input fields on the "Form" tab.